 Interested in getting into how the SDR capture code works?
 The Scientist and Engineers Guide to Digital Signal Processing is a very approachable introduction and reference.

 This is a relatively new 802.11AC chipset which has increasingly good Linux support built into the kernel.
 You need Linux 4.19.7 or later, and Linux 5.0 preferred for this to work.
-This card does not work with Raspberry Pi or other Arm devices, but may do in the future.
-There are several flavors of this card:
+This chipset works very well on Intel and Raspberry Pi 4, and can work on a Raspberry Pi 3 with an up-to-date kernel and proper module flags (

 - The basic 1x1 dual-band model.
 This is very cheap, but can see dual bands, and accepts an antenna.